p-kossa/custom-spawns-bsp-spt/README.md

 Just copy and paste and that's it!

-**Note:** `spawnChangesOnlyPreset.json` is OPTIONAL - it's my personal config file for BSP, it uses all defaults except for slightly longer raid times tuned for my custom spawns.

 # Spawn Changes
-## All maps
-- minor increase to all bot spawns
-- more PMC spawns within the first ~20 mins, more SCAVs later in raid
-- more bot spawns in POIs (i.e. Customs Dorms, Shoreline Resort, etc.)
-- more PMC spawns near actual PMC spawn points from live
+All of my spawn configurations are designed with 60 min. raid timers max (other than Factory and Labs which are 45 min. each).
+Compared to default BSP, my spawns are more PMC heavy, especially in the first half of the raid. **You will see more bot activity earlier in your raids** - especially PMCs.

 ## How Does This Work?